Demons (The X-Files): Reception

 Critical response to the episode was mostly positive.
 Zack Handlen from The A.V.
 Club wrote highly of the episode and awarded it an A−.
 Handlen praised the episode's exploration of Mulder's mind, noting that the entry allowed the audience to see Mulder's views of the world.
 He argued that "Mulder's desperate need to understand what happened to his sister […] drives him to expect betrayal, because at least with betrayal, the world makes some kind of sense."
 He did write, however, that he was "a little disappointed at how "Demons" doesn't really hold up in retrospect from a story perspective," but noted that "what does work here is great."
 Paula Vitaris from Cinefantastique gave the episode a largely positive review and awarded it three-and-a-half stars out of four.
 She wrote that "Demons" works "as a character study of Mulder" and praised the episode's "hyper-realistic flashback" sequences.
 Vitaris, while calling the structure of the story "not particularly imaginative", wrote that "Mulder's condition is intriguing".
 Not all reviews were positive.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one-and-a-half stars out of five, calling it "the wrong episode at the wrong time."
-The two argued that the attention given to Mulder's potential "aneurysm" are oddly juxtaposed next to Scully's real, life-threatening brain cancer.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one-and-a-half stars out of five, calling it "the wrong episode at the wrong time."
+The author argued that the attention given to Mulder's potential "aneurysm" are oddly juxtaposed next to Scully's real, life-threatening brain cancer.
 However, they did call the flashback sequences "masterpieces of editing", but noted that their contents "lack[ed] information".